 What is an Herbal Nervine?

-A nervine is an herb that has a beneficial effect upon our central nervous system in some way.
-This groups the word nervine into one category, but to use them properly they must be differentiated into three major categories:
+A nervine is an herb that has a beneficial modulating effect upon our central nervous system in some way.
+This groups the word nervine into one category, but to use them properly they must be differentiated into three major categories: nervine relaxants, nervine stimulants, and nervine tonics.
+Just as each plant is unique and different, so is each human, physically and energetically.
+Knowing the energetics of a plant, (and the person) is important when recommending any type of herb, or herbal supplement.

-Any successful treatment of nervous system problems with these herbs will involve treating the whole body and not simply the signs & symptoms.
 With the hustle and bustle of modern day society, these statistics are of no surprise.

 According to American Institue of Stress Statistics